TheDeathlyCow/more-geodes-reforged/README.md

 | `geodes:quartz_geode`  | `geodes:quartz_crystal_block`  |
 | `geodes:diamond_geode` | `geodes:diamond_crystal_block` |

-These differences should not affect the datapack addons, unless otherwise specified.
+## Emerald Shard

+The Emerald Shard is not present in this version of the mod.